VRConservation/neca_jpa/jpa.md

 ---

 # Background
-The large wildfires seasons of the past five years have been catastrophic for forests and communities.
-However, according to https://fireecology.springeropen.com/articles/10.1186/s42408-021-00110-7, they are not unprecedented in recent California history and are usually associated with periods of drought, e.g., 1920s and 2010s. resaerchers  found that during the past century tree densities increased up to seven fold while average tree size decreased 50% in the Sierra Nevada ([North 2022](https://doi.org/10.1016/j.foreco.2021.120004)).
-A chronic level of stress is created from high competition across trees leading stands to be less resilient to drought, disease, fire, and climate change. https://doi.org/10.2737/PSW-GTR-220 call for an aggressive approach to treat overgrown stands with ecological-based approaches to reduce the number of trees, while maintaining heterogeneity in the stand.
+The large wildfire seasons of the past five years have been catastrophic for forests and communities.
+However, according to https://fireecology.springeropen.com/articles/10.1186/s42408-021-00110-7, they are not unprecedented in recent California history and are usually associated with periods of drought, e.g., the 1920s and 2010s.
+Researchers found that during the past century, tree densities increased up to sevenfold while average tree size decreased 50% in the Sierra Nevada ([North 2022](https://doi.org/10.1016/j.foreco.2021.120004)).
+A chronic level of stress is created by high competition across tree stands, leading to less resilience to drought, disease, fire, and climate change. https://doi.org/10.2737/PSW-GTR-220 calls for an aggressive approach to treat overgrown stands with ecological-based approaches to reduce the number of trees while maintaining heterogeneity in the stand.

 Cite the pile burning paper too?